day8/re-frame/README.md

     `reactive programming`, `functional programming` and `immutable data` going to **completely change everything**?
 And, if so, what would that look like in a language that embraces those paradigms?
+3. You are curious about a `modern lisp` like Clojure.
+How could a language THAT old still be so revered?
+And what are these whispers I hear about "Data Oriented" architectures, and leveragable schemas.
+I want to expand my mind.

 ## re-frame